Which countries or subregions fall within the Indian Ocean region, according to this program?

-- Research proposal (5 pages).
+- Research proposal (no more than 12 pages).
 Click here to view research proposal requirements.

-- Current CV of each team member (2-3 pages each).
-CVs should include the following details: education and employment history, relevant research experience, honors and awards, professional affiliations, a list of no more than five relevant publications.
+- Current CV summary of the lead PI and up to two co-PIs (two to three pages each).
+CVs should include the following details: education and employment history, relevant research experience, honors and awards, professional affiliations, language skills, and a list of no more than five relevant publications.

 Awarding of Grants